The Science Behind Food and Brain Health

 • Negative body image

 Remember that our brain and body are connected in many ways that we often don’t realize.
 A whole-body approach to health and wellness honors our physical and psychological selves while helping us feel our best.
+For more support on building a positive relationship with food and sustainable habits that support your well-being, please reach out to us to schedule a session!

 Resources: